Bayesian Context Trees: Modelling and exact inference for discrete time series: Methodology

-The jump sampler for $\pi(T|X)$ is a modification of the RW sampler, which, in addition to nearest neighbor moves, also allows for jumps to any one of the $k$ most likely models.
+The jump sampler for $\pi(T|x)$ is a modification of the RW sampler, which, in addition to nearest neighbour moves, also allows for jumps to any one of the $k$ most likely models.
 This way we overcome the common difficulty of RW samplers to move between separated modes of multimodal posterior distributions.
-The jump sampler incorporates the RW sampler's proposal distribution as one of its steps: Let $q(T'|T)$ denote the proposal probabilities of the RW sampler, so that $q(T'|T)$ equals 1, $m^{-D+1}$, $1/[2(|T|-L_D(T))]$ and $1/[2N_D(T)]$, in each of its cases $(ia)$, $(ib)$, $(ic)$ and $(id)$, respectively.
-We say that two models $T,T'$ are {\em neighbors} if they differ by exactly one branch of $m$ children.

-{\bf Jump sampler. } It takes as input the same parameters as before, and also the value of a jump parameter $p\in(0,1)$ and the collection $\clT^*=\{T_1^*,\ldots,T_k^*\}$ of the top $k$ trees computed by \BCTk.
-It executes the following steps at each iteration $t$:
+{\bf Jump sampler.} It takes as input the same parameters as the RW sampler, and also the value of a jump parameter $p\in(0,1)$ and the collection $\clT^*=\{T_1^*,\ldots,T_k^*\}$ of the top $k$ trees computed by \BCTk.
+It executes the following steps at each iteration $t=1,2,\ldots,N-1$:

 \begin{itemize} \item[$(i)$] Given $T^{(t)}$, propose a new tree $T'$ as follows: \begin{enumerate} \item[$(a)$] With probability $(1-p)$, propose a new tree $T'$ as in steps $(ia)$--$(id)$ of the RW sampler; \item[$(b)$] Or, with probability $p$, propose a jump move: Let $T'$ be one of the top $k$ trees $T_i^*$, uniformly chosen from $\clT^*$. \end{enumerate}